about · email me · subscribe

 where each of these is an academic paper

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is The number of mechanical drafters in Colorado and the second variable is Season wins for the Denver Broncos.
-The chart goes from 2003 to 2022, and the two variables track closely in value over that time.
+The first variable is Popularity of the first name Violet and the second variable is Fossil fuel use in Equatorial Guinea.
+The chart goes from 1980 to 2021, and the two variables track closely in value over that time.
 Small Image

 What else correlates?